5G-MAG/Tech/pages/npn.md

 <img src="../assets/images/Banner_WorkTracking.png" width="50%" />

 This is a summary of the work conducted by 5G-MAG members on this topic.
+Check the [**Execution Plan**](https://github.com/orgs/5G-MAG/projects/44/views/11) for details.

 ### In relation to Standards
 * Documentation on high-level scenarions, architectures and features for media production and contribution with 5G NPNs